R v Hinks: Facts

-The defendant appealed to the House of Lords.

-Ruling
+In essence, appropriation could occur even though the owner consented.

+Hinks appealed to the House of Lords on the question of whether a person can “appropriate” property belonging to another where the other person makes him an indefeasible gift of property, retaining no proprietary interest or any right to resume or recover any proprietary interest in the property.

+Judgment

-The court ruled by a majority of 3–2 in favour of the respondent; namely, that the acquisition of an indefeasible title to property is capable of amounting to an appropriation of property belonging to another for the purposes of the Theft Act 1968.
+The court ruled by a majority of 3–2 in favour of the respondent; that the acquisition of an indefeasible title to property is capable of amounting to an appropriation of property belonging to another for the purposes of the Theft Act 1968.

 Lord Steyn gave the sole substantive judgment for the majority (with whom Lord Slynn of Hadley and Lord Jauncey of Tullichettle agreed).

 Lord Hutton and Lord Hobhouse of Woodborough gave dissenting judgments.

-Lord Steyn
+Majority

 Lord Steyn stated that the starting point must be the words of the Theft Act 1968, as interpreted by the House of Lords in previous decisions.
 He cited three House of Lords cases: